nVentis/cordova-httpd/README.md

 ## CorHttpd: embeded httpd for cordova ##

-# Forked to add a MIME-Type for .mjs files, allowing native usage of ES6 module syntax; tested on Android.
+# Forked to add a MIME-Type for .mjs files, allowing native usage of ES6 module syntax in Cordova Apps

+Tested on Android.
 Be sure to import respective scripts from the hosted server.
 Also, see https://stackoverflow.com/a/58892467/3362188 , i.e. follow these steps to avoid (copied from SO).
 Entering the port is neccessary as well.

 add this to your CONFIG.XML, top of your code.